rborden-appsec/yawast/CONTRIBUTING.md

 #### Copyright

-It is not required you to assign the copyright of your contributions; you retain the copyright.
+It is not required of you to assign the copyright of your contributions; you retain the copyright.
 However, it is required that you make your contributions available under the MIT license in order for it be included.

 All Python files (except those in the `yawast\external` directory) should include the following header: